cockroachlabs-field/docker-examples/example-haproxy-with-workload/README.md

 ## Helpful Commands

 ### Run the TPC-C Workload
-Use the following command to run the `tpcc` sample `workload` for 10 minutes.
+While `.up.sh` will automatically initialize and run the `tpcc` workload,  you can use the following command to restart the `tpcc` sample `workload` for 10 minutes.
 For more details see [this](https://www.cockroachlabs.com/docs/stable/cockroach-workload.html#run-the-tpcc-workload).

 ```bash
 docker-compose exec workload-client /cockroach/cockroach workload run tpcc --tolerate-errors --duration=10m "postgresql://root@lb:5432?sslmode=disable"